argilla-io/argilla/argilla-server/docker/server/README.md

 ### Environment variables

-Apart from the common environment variables defined in docs, the docker image provides a set of variables to simplify the server startup:
+Besides the common environment variables defined in docs, this Docker image provides a set of variables to simplify the server startup:
+:

 - `USERNAME`: If provided, the owner username.
 This can be combined with HF OAuth to define the argilla server owner (Default: `""`).